-Through courses in exercise and sport science, students will be given the opportunity to develop skills necessary for successful careers in physical education, exercise and sport management, and athletic training.
+Through courses in exercise and sport science, students will be given the opportunity to develop knowledge and skills necessary for successful careers in physical education, exercise and sport management, coaching, personal training, recreation, and athletic training.
+Additionally students will be able to prepare for the rigorous physical fitness demands required for those seeking careers in emergency and disaster response, police work, firefighting, and the military.
 The programs are multidisciplinary in nature.

-Bachelor of Science in Exercise and Sport Science Specializations/Minors
+Bachelor of Science in Exercise and Sport Science Areas of Interest